For urgent consular assistance call

 Check the Myanmar Department of Meteorology and Hydrology for news on conditions.

-Earthquakes can happen in Myanmar.
+Earthquakes occur in Myanmar.

 Past earthquakes have damaged major cities in Myanmar, including Yangon and Bagan.